 More Pipeline Management Systems

-An operator’s Pipeline Safety Management System (Pipeline SMS) serves as the umbrella framework with specific management systems, including integrity, emergency response, leak detection and construction, ultimately forming a holistic approach to safety through metrics and implementation requirements.
+An operator’s Pipeline Safety Management System (Pipeline SMS) serves as the umbrella framework with specific management systems, including integrity, emergency response, leak detection and construction, subordinate to it ultimately forming a holistic approach to safety through metrics and implementation requirements.
 These Recommended Practices (RPs) are all fit-for-purpose and flexible enough for those new to management systems as well as those with existing, sophisticated ones.
 They are also scalable to allow operators large and small to benefit.
 View the mission and objectives, guiding principles, relevant documents and the Plan-Do-Check-Act cycle by clicking on the management system below.

 The goal of any operator is to maintain pipeline integrity to prevent adverse effects on the environment and the public, with the ultimate objective being zero incidents.
 The guidance in API Recommended Practice (RP) 1160, Managing System Integrity for Hazardous Liquid Pipelines, provides a framework for an effective integrity management program, which helps focus resources on prevention activities that effectively identify actual and precursor events that can result in other incidents, provide a comprehensive means for examining risk and selecting the appropriate activity to reduce risk and track system performance using continuous improvement.
 This RP is intended for pipeline operators.